DefoeZhang/data-engineering-aws-credit-card-transactions/README.md

 - How did this project turn out
 - What major things have you learned
 - What were the biggest challenges
+The project is a success and it meets the needs of processing the data and transporting it to destinations based on different use cases.
+I'd like to highlight serveral key points I summarized from this project experience:
+* Taking time to deep dive and design the data pipeline structure is well worth it.
+It helps you build pipelines that are more practical and efficient and it also reduces the chances of making big changes to your pipelines due to the unreasonable design which is time-consuming.
 # Follow Me On
 Linkedin: